Integrating OCR in the browser with tesseract.js

 Introducing tesseract.js: a powerful open-source OCR library

-First, add Tesseract.js to your project using npm or include it directly via a CDN.
+You can add Tesseract.js to your project using npm:

 npm install tesseract.js